-There are many wonderful websites, organizations, and support groups who are ready and willing to teach you the truths about adoption so that you are not only prepared for the process of adoption, but that you are also prepared on how to become a successful adoptive family for your child.
+There are many wonderful websites, organizations, and support groups that are ready and willing to teach you the truths about adoption so that you are not only prepared for the process of adoption but that you are also prepared on how to become a successful adoptive family for your child.

 The more you know, as they say, the more likely you are to make better choices for yourself and on behalf of waiting children.